JDBDT/jdbdt/src/site/markdown/Logs.md

 *Illustration*

-The fragment above illustrates a failed delta assertion, where no database changes were expected.
+The fragment below illustrates a failed delta assertion, where no database changes were expected.
 Both `expected/old-data` and  `expected/new-data` are empty, i.e., **O = N = &empty;**, as in a call to `assertUnchanged`.
 The error at stake, identified in `errors/old-data/actual`,